Lee Harvey Oswald: Early life

 Hartogs recommended that Lee be placed on probation on condition that he seek help and guidance through a child guidance clinic, and that Oswald seek "psychotherapeutic guidance through contact with a family agency".
 Evelyn D. Siegel, a social worker who interviewed both Lee and Marguerite Oswald at Youth House, while describing "a rather pleasant, appealing quality about this emotionally starved, affectionless youngster which grows as one speaks to him", found that he had detached himself from the world around him because "no one in it ever met any of his needs for love".
-Hartogs and Sigel indicated that Marguerite gave him very little affection, with Siegel concluding that Lee "just felt that his mother never gave a damn for him.
+Hartogs and Siegel indicated that Marguerite gave him very little affection, with Siegel concluding that Lee "just felt that his mother never gave a damn for him.
 He always felt like a burden that she simply just had to tolerate."
 Furthermore, his mother did not apparently indicate an awareness of the relationship between her conduct and her son's psychological problems, with Siegel describing Marguerite as a "defensive, rigid, self-involved person who had real difficulty in accepting and relating to people" and who had "little understanding" of Lee's behavior and of the "protective shell he has drawn around himself".
 Hartogs reported that she did not understand that Lee's withdrawal was a form of "violent but silent protest against his neglect by her and represents his reaction to a complete absence of any real family life".

 When Oswald returned to school for the 1953 Fall semester, his disciplinary problems continued.
 When he failed to cooperate with school authorities, they sought a court order to remove him from his mother's care so he could be placed into a home for boys to complete his education.
 This was postponed, perhaps partially because his behavior abruptly improved.
 Before the New York family court system could address their case, the Oswalds left New York in January 1954, and returned to New Orleans.

 Oswald completed the eighth and ninth grades in New Orleans.
 He entered the tenth grade in 1955 but quit school after one month.
 After leaving school, Oswald worked for several months as an office clerk and messenger in New Orleans.
 In July 1956, Oswald's mother moved the family to Fort Worth, Texas, and Oswald re-enrolled in the tenth grade for the September session at Arlington Heights High School in Fort Worth.
 A few weeks later in October, Oswald quit school at age 17 to join the Marines; he never earned a high school diploma.
-By this point, he had resided at 22 locations and attended 12 schools.
+By this point, he had moved 21 times and attended 12 different schools.